 (iii) the New Registrant must transmit the Change of Registrant Credential to the Registrar;

-3.3 The Registrar must impose a 60-day inter-registrar transfer lock following a Change of Registrant.

-3.4 The Registrar may allow the Registered Name Holder to opt out of the 60-day inter-registrar transfer lock prior to any Change of Registrant request.
+3.3 The Registrar must impose a 60-day inter-registrar transfer lock following a Change of Registrant unless the Registrar allows registered name holders to opt out of the 60-day inter-registrar transfer lock and the Registered Name affirmatively opted out of the 60-day inter-registrar transfer lock.

-3.5 If an Account Holder updates its registration data to effectively cause a Change of Registrant, through the Registrar’s control panel or other verifiable means, the exchange of the Change of Registrant Credential as described in section 3.2 is not required.
+3.4 If an Account Holder updates its registration data to effectively cause a Change of Registrant, through the Registrar’s control panel or other verifiable means, the exchange of the Change of Registrant Credential as described in section 3.2 is not required.